- 18 Dec 2024

 Application Response Time

 The graph in this panel shows response time performance for each synthetic step in the WebART check for the previous 12 hours, including DNS and TCP.
-If a cloud reflector is used to perform the check, response times are from the selected reflector to the target and back.
-This measurement excludes the time from the Netreo server to the reflector, ensuring the most accurate measurement possible.
+If a service engine is used to perform the check, response times are from the selected service engine to the target and back.
+This measurement excludes the time from the Netreo server to the service engine, ensuring the most accurate measurement possible.
 This table can be exported or printed using the export menu icon at the upper-right.

 Breakdown